 But what happens when it’s time to activate troubleshooting mode?

 In this post, I’m going to talk about the steps to troubleshoot your network.
 And then I’ll provide some best practices, as well as provide examples of troubleshooting with Kentik’s network observability solutions.

-It’s the process of solving problems that are occurring on your network.
+Network troubleshooting is the process of solving problems that are occurring on your network, using a methodical approach.
 A simple definition for what can often be a hard task!

 When users complain, whether they’re internal or external to your organization — or ideally, before they do — you need to figure out what the cause of their problem is.
 The goal is to troubleshoot and fix whatever issue underlies the problems.

 Troubleshooting requires taking a methodical approach to resolving the issue as quickly as possible.
 Unfortunately for you, the user doesn’t care what your service-level objective for fixing the problem is.
 In today’s “gotta have it fast” culture, more often than not, you need to fix it now — or revenue is affected.

 Let’s get into some ways you can troubleshoot your network and reduce your mean time to repair (MTTR).